Explore health content from A to Z.

 I need information about...

 The heart is divided into four chambers.
 The two upper chambers are called atria and the two lower chambers are called ventricles.
 The heart contains four valves.
 The valves open and close to keep blood flowing forward through the heart.
 The pulmonary valve is located between the right ventricle and the pulmonary artery.
-It has three leaflets that open and close to allow blood through.
+It normally has three leaflets that open and close to allow blood through.
 It controls the flow of blood from the heart to the lungs.
 Pulmonary stenosis (PS) occurs when this valve doesn’t open all the way.
 It can also occur when the area above or below the valve is too narrow.
 As a result, blood flow to the lungs is obstructed (blocked).
-This condition can lead to certain heart problems over time.
-But it can often be treated.
+This condition, left untreated, can lead to certain heart problems over time.
+But good treatments are often available.

 PS can be described as:

 Supravalvar, when obstruction occurs above the valve (the pulmonary artery may be too narrow).

 Valvar, when obstruction occurs at the valve (leaflets may be too thick or are stuck together).

 Subvalvar, when obstruction occurs below the valve (area below the valve may be too narrow).